Oil Pan - Transmission

 What is a Transmission Oil Pan and where is it Located?

-In vehicles with automatic transmissions, the transmission oil pan holds the transmission fluid, and allows an easy access point to the transmission filter and fluid.
+In vehicles with automatic transmissions, the transmission oil pan holds the transmission fluid, and allows for an easy access point to the transmission filter and fluid.
 The automatic transmission requires oil to lubricate it and keep it cool.
 That prevents premature wear of the transmission.
 It is also important to keep the transmission fluid clean to keep the transmission working smoothly.
 The transmission pan allows you to easily change the fluid and the filter to keep your fluid clean.

 The transmission oil pan will be found underneath your transmission.
 It is often the lowest part hanging off of the frame.